Skip to content

 # prints Hello World!

-This makes it possible - in some cases - to debug your code outside Tawazi's scheduler and see the data movements between different ExecNodes.
+This makes it possible - in some cases - to debug your code outside Tawazi's scheduler and inspect data content between different ExecNodes.
 Simply remove @dag from the pipeline function and run it again.

 @dag